alanrogers/legofit/src/README.md

   in terms of principal components.
 * @ref raf "raf" writes genetic data into the ".raf" format, which is used by @ref sitepat "sitepat".
+* @ref rafdaf "rafdaf" reads several ".raf" files and writes derived allele frequencies for each position in the genome.
 * @ref scrmpat "scrmpat" tabulates site patterns from output generated by the [scrm][] coalescent simulator.
 * @ref simpat "simpat" tabulates site patterns from the output of